 Create a productive and secure guest sharing environment in Microsoft Teams without hindering on end user productivity.

 Now that our data lives in the cloud, it’s important to remember that a lot of sensitive data does too.
 According to McAfee’s 2019 Cloud Adoption and Risk Report, nearly a quarter of all files in the cloud contain sensitive data that requires protection in order to reduce Microsoft 365 security risks.

 But it’s hard to protect something if you don’t know where it is.
 And a vast amount of data, estimated to be about 80%, is unstructured and fragmented—making it harder for IT to locate and protect.

-The root of the problem in Office 365 comes down to:
+The root of the problem in Microsoft 365 comes down to:

-- Sprawl: It’s easy for users unfamiliar with Office 365 to provision resources accidentally—resulting in confusion, lack of governance, and guests having access to things they shouldn’t.
+- Sprawl: It’s easy for users unfamiliar with Microsoft 365 to provision resources accidentally—resulting in confusion, lack of governance, and guests having access to things they shouldn’t.